flankmekid/password-analyzer/README.md

 # password-analyzer

-- a cli tool that checks how strong a password actually is — not just whether it has an uppercase letter and a symbol. uses entropy math, pattern detection, and real breach data.
+- a cli tool that checks how strong a password actually is, not just whether it has an uppercase letter and a symbol. uses entropy estimation, pattern detection, and real data from hibp.

 ## features

 - entropy scoring with pattern-based penalties (dictionary words, keyboard walks, repeated chars, dates, l33tspeak)
-- [haveibeenpwned](https://haveibeenpwned.com/) breach check — your password never leaves your machine, only a partial hash is sent
+- [haveibeenpwned](https://haveibeenpwned.com/) breach check, password always stays local.
 - crack time estimates for online and offline attack scenarios
 - color-coded output with a visual score bar
+- interactive mode with hidden input (password is not displayed while typing)
-- interactive mode, `--no-hibp` flag for offline use
+- `--no-hibp` flag for offline use

 ## installation